 - Remembering that birthday party celebrations can be a difficult time for the food-allergic child.
 If there is a student with a food allergy in your child's class, and you would like to send in a baked good, please be careful about the ingredients.
 Please list the ingredients on the outside of the package, and when preparing "treats" please pay close attention to cross-contamination in your kitchen.

-- Fall is the time that head lice seem to make their appearance!
+- Winter is a popular time for head lice!
 Please remind your child to not share any personal items such as hats, combs, brushes, hair clips, headbands, etc. If you suspect your child has head lice, please contact me and we can work together to eradicate the situation.
 I will help you while maintaining your child's privacy.
 We don't do routine "head checks," but if a child at school is suspected to have head lice I will assess and contact the parent if needed.